Cultural offers museums

 Permanent visits to the Catacombs of Paris

 Károly Ferenczy.
-Hungarian Modernity au Petit Palais, April 14 - September 6, 2026
+Hungarian Modernity at the Petit Palais, from April 14 to September 6, 2026